bazel-contrib/rules_nodejs/docs/Built-ins.md

 set to another value in the environment attribute).
 Scripts may use to this to check if yarn is being run by the `yarn_install` repository rule.

+**LOCAL MODULES WITH THE NEED TO BE USED BOTH INSIDE AND OUTSIDE BAZEL**

+When using a monorepo is common to have locally written modules that we both want to use locally while publicly publishing them.
+That is not much of a problem as we can use a `js_library` rule with a `package_name` attribute defined inside the local package `BUILD` file.
+However, if we are in the middle of transition into bazel, or we have any other requirement to use that local package outside bazel we will also have to declare and install the local package with `link:` in the monorepo `package.json` dependencies, which could introduce a race condition within the `yarn_install rule`.

+In order to overcome it, a link will be created to the package `BUILD` file from the npm external Bazel repository, which require us to complete a last step which is writing the expected targets on that same `BUILD` file to be later used by the `yarn_install` rule, which are: `<package_name__files>`, `<package_name__nested_node_modules>`, `<package_name__contents>`, `<package_name__typings>` and the last one just `<package_name>`.

+If you doubt what those targets should look like, check the generated `BUILD` file for a given node module.

 **ATTRIBUTES**